 7:40 am – Out the door

-Now all you have to do is choose your timekeeper.
+Once you outline the schedule, all you have to do is choose your timekeeper.
 You can use an egg timer, the hands on the clock, the numbers on a digital clock, or anything else of your choosing.
 For example you might say, “By the time the big hand is on the 3, you need to be at the table eating your breakfast.”

 If the TV is on, the kids are going to watch it.
 If everyone is in the bathroom at the same time, there will be fighting and complaining.
 You get the idea.

-Cell phones should be up and out of the way until everyone is ready to head out the door, and if you all enjoy the radio in the morning, keep the volume down to a low roar.
 Starting your days with calm, quiet, and peace, puts all you in the best possible frame of mind to face the day.
 If you like to blast the tunes to pump yourself up for the day, rock out in the car on the way to work.